Commissioners Seeking Office

 Prohibiting Appointed Commissioners From Running for Office

-Requires that appointed members of a city board or commission resign their seat if they declare candidacy for state or local elected office.
+Requires that appointed members of city boards and commissions resign their seats if they declare candidacy for state or local elected office.

 What the Measure Would Do